The easy way to teach students non-contact vibration measurement technology

-PolyLab is a turn-key educational program that covers concepts such as vibration testing and modal parameters (natural frequency, damping, and mode shapes) and is accessible to students as an experimental framework.
-We will ship multiple test stations to your facility, each containing a portable VibroGo® vibrometer, test objects and a lab tutorial with exciting experiments and relevant content.
+PolyLab/+ is a turn-key educational program that covers concepts such as vibration testing and modal parameters (natural frequency, damping, and mode shapes) and is accessible to students as an experimental framework.
+The PolyLab/+ kit contains a portable VibroGo® vibrometer, test objects and a lab tutorial with exciting experiments and relevant content.
 Students will enjoy working with the VibroGo® as it is easy to use and offers the possibility for fully digital non-contact vibration measurement, as well as analog data acquisition for visualization of transfer functions and much more.

 California State University